exadel-inc/etoolbox-authoring-kit/aem-authoring-toolkit-assets/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

  ```

 `map` acton param can be used to process result.
-Example below retrieve parent component title and type in a speciall format
+The example below retrieves parent component's title and type in a special format.
  ```java
  public class Component {
          @Hidden